Ealing Council Leaseholder Association

 • should not use this platform to promote own interests

-• ensure correct contact details are provided to the resident involvement officer
+• makes sure correct contact details are provided to the resident involvement officer